rust-lang/rust/src/doc/rustc-dev-guide/src/traits/implied-bounds.md

 `Copy`, that is, if there exists an `impl Copy` for that type, there *ought* to exist an `impl Clone` for that type, otherwise the compiler would have reported an error in the first place.
-So again, if we were forced to repeat the additionnal `where SomeType: Clone` everywhere whereas we already know that `SomeType: Copy` hold, we would kind of duplicate the verification work.
+So again, if we were forced to repeat the additional `where SomeType: Clone` everywhere whereas we already know that `SomeType: Copy` hold, we would kind of duplicate the verification work.

 Implied bounds are not yet completely enforced in rustc, at the moment it only